Oberon • Lightographer

 Mechanics of Light

-How cones become pictures — an illustrated, minimal primer
+How cones become pictures — an illustrated primer

 Photography Measures Distance with Light